riboseinc/rfc-crypto-sm4/sections/01-intro.md

 While this document is similar to [@SM4-En] in nature, [@SM4-En] is a textual translation of "SMS4" [@SM4] published in 2006, and this document follows the updated text and structure of [@!GBT.32907-2016].
+The sections 1 to 7 of this document are intentionally mapped to the corresponding sections 1 to 7 of the [@!GBT.32907-2016] standard for convenience of the reader.

 ## History

-The "SMS4" algorithm (the former name of SM4) was invented by Shu-Wang Lu [@LSW-Bio], and published by OSCCA in 2006 [@SM4].
-It was officially renamed to "SM4" in [@GMT-0002-2012] published by OSCCA in 2012, and standardized as a Chinese National Standard (GB Standard) in 2016 as [@!GBT.32907-2016].
+The "SMS4" algorithm (the former name of SM4) was invented by Shu-Wang Lu [@LSW-Bio], first published in 2003 as part of [@GB.15629.11-2003], then published independently in 2006 [@SM4] by OSCCA, officially renamed to "SM4" in 2012 in [@GMT-0002-2012] published by OSCCA, and finally standardized in 2016 as a Chinese National Standard (GB Standard) [@!GBT.32907-2016].

 SMS4 was originally created for use in protecting wireless networks [@SM4],